 Captain James Smith Wallace was a young man with a very promising career before him.
 He gained his Second Mate's certificate at 19, his Master's certificate at 24, and at 25 found himself the captain of Cutty Sark.

-He came from a family of standing, as they might have said in the mid nineteenth century.
+Wallace came from a family of standing, as they might have said in the mid-19th century.
 His father, also James, held the position of Inspector of Poor.
 This made him an important local figure, dealing with the Poor Law administration and the distribution of poor relief.

-On the 29 November 1877 he joined Cutty Sark as First Mate, even though by this time he had his Master’s certificate.
+On 29 November 1877 Wallace joined Cutty Sark as First Mate, even though by this time he had his Master’s certificate.
 It was not unusual for those holding a Master’s qualification to also accept positions as First Mate, and sometimes even Second Mate.
 This was particularly true if there was a shortage of Master’s positions available.
-The voyage began on the 2nd December 1877 bound for Australia where the ship reached Sydney in 69 days.
+The voyage began on 2 December 1877 bound for Australia; the ship reached Sydney in 69 days.
 From there to Shanghai with a cargo of coal, arriving in October 1878.
-Five days later on the 30th October, the Master, Tiptaft, died of dysentery and Wallace was promoted to captain of Cutty Sark.
+Five days later on 30 October, the Master, Tiptaft, died of dysentery and Wallace was promoted to captain of Cutty Sark.
 He was now 25 years of age and this was his first command.

 William Henry Bruce